vertinski/xauron/README.md

 <br/>

-✅ Live-stream Your desktop to any web browser (smartphone included)
+✅ Live-stream Your desktop to any web browser (smartphones included)

 ✅ Work on a remote machine from anywhere with internet access

 ✅ JSON data transfer using dedicated API (encryption in works rn!)

+✅ Embed the stream in Your blog or any other website, bc it's a dynammic IMG element

 <br/>